fredriclesomar/wp-freshupgrade/README.md

 # Fresh upgrade WordPress, build with Bahasa.
 The fresh upgrade process of WordPress will run automatically.
 Please ensure that you have created a backup as a precaution.
 By default, your media files will remain safe.

+**We recommend running this script as the root user, especially if your cPanel account has limited CPU or RAM resources, or if it hosts multiple WordPress installations.

 This tool will assist you in updating all WordPress websites with a single click, and you only need to wait until the process is completed.
 Sent any bug to hi@fredriclesomar.my.id

-1. Shell command, first need to access grant:
+1. Grant execution permission to the shell script by running:
 > chmod +x upgrade.sh
-2. Exec the shell:
+2. Execute the script using:
 > $ ./upgrade.sh -u usercPanel
-2. Make sure, your clone this repo or create manualy from unix editor.
+2. Ensure that you have cloned this repository properly, or created the script manually using a Unix-compatible text editor.
-3. Solution, if you find some error like this: bash: ./upgrade.sh: /bin/bash^M: bad interpreter: No such file or directory
+3. If you encounter an error such as:
+bash: ./upgrade.sh: /bin/bash^M: bad interpreter: No such file or directory It likely means the file contains Windows-style line endings.
+You can fix it by running:
 > sed -i 's/\r//' upgrade.sh